ska-sa/MeerKAT-Cookbook/README.md

 MeerKAT data files are large and combining the data for an observation using the full array into single files cause sizes of Giga- to Tera bytes.
 These files are to big for standard io-operations.

+CASA MeasurementSet data tables can be created using a convenient helper script `mvftoms.py` available from `katdal` installation.
+Measurement sets can be downloaded directly from the MeerKAT archive using some sensible defaults when created.
+Examples on how to create measurement sets from a user control environment using tokens from the archive are given in example notebooks in the archive folder.

 **TODO**
-* Add workbook for MS creation from archive as soon as option is completed and tested.
-Contrast with commandline instruction (hopefully with calibration option) shown in CASA recipe section
+* Contrast with commandline instruction (hopefully with calibration option) shown in CASA recipe section

 ## KATDAL